dvemon/source-server-manager/README.md

 * player count
 * map name
 * player list with online time
-* simple csv database managing
+* simple csv db meme

 ### prerequisites
 you will need to install these modules: